-2.5.6 Ensure all actions and decisions are led by what is considered to be in the best interests of the child.
+- 2.5.6 Make parents aware that such records exist except where to do so would place the child at risk of harm. - 2.5.7 Ensure all actions and decisions are led by what is considered to be in the best interests of the child.